aws-samples/iot-dotnet-publisher-consumer/README.md

 ```

-Hit F5 in visual studio and you should see the messages getting pushed to the AWS IoT Mqtt topic.
+Hit F5 in visual studio and you should see the messages getting pushed to the AWS IoT MQTT topic.

 ![](/images/pic5.JPG)

-The complete visual studio solution for this publisher is available under the 'Dotnetsamples' folder in this repository.
+The complete Visual Studio solution for this publisher is available under the 'Dotnetsamples' folder in this repository.

-##  3e.
-Device consumer using .NET framework
+##  3d.
+Device consumer using .NET Framework

 Let's create a windows application in Visual Studio 2017 and name it as 'Iotconsumer'.